sebiwtt/flaskriver/README.md

 ```

 ## Documentation
-You can find more detailed documentation for flaskriver at <a href="https://flaskriver.ml">flaskriver.ml</a>.
+You can find more detailed documentation for Flaskriver at <a href="https://flaskriver.ml">flaskriver.ml</a>

 ## Contributing
 If you would like to contribute something to the project fell free to share your ideas in form of an issue.
-You can also reach out to me directly via e-mail or you add me on LinkedIn.
+You can also reach out to me directly via e-mail.